gbrammer/msaexp/README.md

-# nirspec-extractor
+# msaexp
-Manual extraction of JWST NIRSpec spectra
+Manual extraction of JWST NIRSpec MSA spectra directly from the telescope exposures